lubuntu-team/manual/source/1/1.2/booting_the_image.rst

 Choosing the media
 ------------------
 In order to boot the image, you need to put it somewhere.
-You have three choices, depending on which image you
+You have two choices, depending on which image you
 downloaded:

-.
  - a DVD
  - a USB drive (2 GB or greater)